drumslave-git/react-sandbox/README.md

 ## Production code

-Just run `npm build`.
-The production-ready code will be located under `public` folder.
+Run `npm production`.
+The production-ready code will be located under `dist` folder.